Jinzor/PHimP/README.md

 ### Rewriting

-Use .htaccess to rewrite urls.
+Use .htaccess to rewrite urls (if Apache).
+You are free to use any other routing system.

 The *?p=* parameter is use to define the page, separating with a dot to call the Controller.